springernature/shunter/docs/configuration-reference.md

 ...
 ```

-The log configuration can also be passed to shunter via transport files in user-specified drectories (specified by `structure.logging` and `structure.loggingTransports`, above).
+Custon `Winston` logging transports can also be passed to shunter via transport files in user-specified drectories (specified by `structure.logging` and `structure.loggingTransports`, above).
 If you are doing anything non-trivial this is probably preferable to cluttering up your main application file.

-If you wish to filter out sensitive data from your logs, or otherwise modify the logging output, we recommend you use a custom Winston logging transport and refer to the [Winston v3 documentation on logger formatting and filtering](https://github.com/winstonjs/winston#filtering-info-objects).
+If you wish to filter out sensitive data from your logs, or otherwise modify the logging output, we recommend you use a custom `Winston` logging transport and refer to the [Winston v3 documentation on logger formatting and filtering](https://github.com/winstonjs/winston#filtering-info-objects).

 For reference, Shunter's default logging transports (currently `Console` and `Syslog`) can be found in [`logging/transports`](../logging/transports/).
 TODO check link